ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

   trim_blocks
     Whether Jinja2 should remove the first newline after a block is removed.

     Setting this option to ``False`` will result in newlines being added to the rendered template.
-This could create invalid code when working with JCL templates or empty records in destination datasets.
+This could create invalid code when working with JCL templates or empty records in destination data sets.

     | **required**: False
     | **type**: bool